Roman

 celebrated today.

-the instruction of children and the care of the sick,
+instruction of children and the care of the sick, and during

-the blessed Elisabeth Canori Mora, a mother of a
+In Rome, the blessed Elisabeth Canori Mora, a mother

-family, who, having long endured the infidelity of her
+of a family, who, having long endured the infidelity of

-conversion of sinners, peace, and holiness, and joining
+of sinners, peace, and holiness, and joining herself to

 February 6th

-Saints Paul Miki and companions, martyrs, at Nagasaki in
+of Saints Paul Miki and companions, martyrs, at Nagasaki

 As the persecution of Christians intensified, twenty-six

-Jesus or the Order of Friars Minor), whether sent from
+or the Order of Friars Minor), whether sent from Europe

-Europe or born in Japan, and eighteen laypeople—were
+or born in Japan, and eighteen laypeople—were arrested.

-arrested.
-After suffering cruel mockery and condemned to
+After suffering cruel mockery and condemned to death, they

-death, they were all, including children, nailed to
+were all, including children, nailed to crosses together,

 3. Emesa in Syria, the commemoration of

-Church for forty years, finally under the emperor
+for forty years, finally under the emperor Maximinus, was

-Maximinus, was thrown to wild beasts along with Luke,
+thrown to wild beasts along with Luke, a deacon, and

-a deacon, and Mocius, a lector, and received the
+Mocius, a lector, and received the palm of martyrdom.

 4. Caesarea in Cappadocia, Saints Dorothy,